Principles Of Heliophysics: a textbook on the universal processes behind planetary habitability: Navigating the pdf version at arXiv:2001.01093

-References to sections, figures, tables, and equations in this book are shown surrounded by a red box, pointers to the bibliography are surrounded by a green box, and references to web pages are shown surrounded by a blue box.
-Clicking on a box gets you to that reference.
+References to sections, figures, tables, and equations in this book are shown in red, pointers to the bibliography are shown in green, and references to web pages are shown in blue.
+Clicking on any of these jumps to that location or web page.
 How you get back to reading where you left off depends on how you are viewing this file and on what type of device.
 For example, this \href{https://helpx.adobe.com/acrobat/using/keyboard-shortcuts.html}{web site} shows a list of keyboard shortcuts to move around the pdf version of this book with Acrobat Reader.
 Using that on a Mac, you can return to the page you came from by pressing [command + left-arrow] after clicking on a link to a figure, section, or activity.
+When using Mac OS Preview, look under the 'Go' menu for navigation shortcuts (where you will see that the equivalent of the above is [command + left bracket]).